-The great poet recorded his journey with photographs and in notebooks, later publishing In Pursuit of Spring, a book now considered his best work of prose.
+In March 1913 Edward Thomas rode from Clapham to the Quantock Hills in Somerset on a bicycle.
+The poet recorded his journey with photographs and in notebooks, later publishing In Pursuit of Spring, a book now considered his best work of prose and a brooding elegy for a world now lost.
+Introduced by Alexandra Harris, Little Toller’s edition includes over fifty photographs taken by the poet.

 Leave your review